opendaylight/docs/docs/user-guide/group-based-policy-user-guide.rst

 -  Consumer Endpoint Identification Constraint

    Label based criteria for matching against endpoints.
-In Beryllium this can be used to label endpoints based on IpPrefix.
+In this release this can be used to label endpoints based on IpPrefix.

 The second category is the provider matchers, which match against the